nakky/Snowball/README.md

 client.SendData(0, "Hello Server!");
 ```

-And ComClient and ComServer should be closed on terminate step  (ex.
-Dispose()).
+And ComClient and ComServer should be closed on termination. (ex.
+Dispose())

 ```csharp
 server.Close();